Welcome to MusicDayz

 Politics

-The Irving Berlin-composed musical comedy Call Me Madam, starring Ethel Merman, is presented on Broadway at The Imperial Theatre, New York City, USA, during a run of 644 performances.
+The Irving Berlin musical comedy Call Me Madam is presented on Broadway at The Imperial Theatre, New York City, USA, during a run of 644 performances.

 Read More

-The Fugs play at The East End Theatre, New York City, USA.
+The Fugs play the last of five consecutive Saturday gigs at The Bridge Theatre, New York City, USA.

 Read More

-Country Joe And The Fish play the third of five nights at the Jabberwock, Berkeley, California, USA.
+Country Joe And The Fish play at The Fillmore West, San Francisco, California, USA.

 Read More